loosolab/UROPA/docs/uropa-example.md

 | peak71  | chr22 | 18161387 | 18161441.5 | 18161496 | gene  | 18111621 | 18213388 | +        | 1063     | center    | PeakInsideFeature  |     1.0       |    0.0   | BCL2L13  |   1      |
 | ...     |       |          |          |          |         |          |          |          |          |           |                    |               |          |          |          |

-[Table 6: All hits table feature position example]
+[Table 6: All_hits_table with annotation of a peak from two queries with different 'feature.position' and 'priority' = 'False'  ]

 ![peak71](img/chr22-18161287-18161496_peak71_h3k4me1_feature_pos.png)

-Figure 1: From the histone mark H3K4me1, peak71 shown here annotated with the Ensembl genome, the genomic location is chr22:18161387-18161496.
+Figure 1: From the histone mark H3K4me1, peak71(chr22:18161387-18161496) annotated with the gene *BCL2L13* from gencode, at a distance 1063bp from feature.center to peak.center.

+**Note** : Similar cases of peaks being internally to the genomic region of a feature (and also features being internally to a peak region) can be well-annotated using a supplementary key in UROPA, the 'internals', whic is explained in the section "Example for the 'internals' key".

 Example for the 'direction'